 "There are crystals that are very effective at opening the root chakra," says Brunius.
 "This method works best with a

-few minutes a day of visualizing and holding the intention of the root chakra opening.”
+few minutes a day of visualizing and holding the intention of the root chakra opening."
 Ravelo suggests wearing the crystal around your neck, or laying with the crystal close to your perineum and breathing for a few minutes.
-She says black or green stones like onyx, hematite, black tourmaline, and red stones like red jasper, red agate are great because they’re “an expression of that same root chakra energy.”
+She says black or green stones like onyx, hematite, black tourmaline, and red stones (the root chakra's color) like red jasper, red agate are great because they're "an expression of that same root chakra energy."

 5. Use grounding essential oils